How is climate change going to affect how I run my small business?

 How much is the UK responsible for climate change?

-It’s tempting to think that the UK, with it only being a small collection of islands, couldn’t possibly be as much to blame for climate change as bigger countries such as America or China.
-But, that isn’t always the case.
+It’s tempting to think that a country the size of the UK can't possibly play as big a role in climate change as countries the size of America or China.
+But that isn’t always the case.

 The UK is actually one of the biggest contributors to global warming over time.
-This is due to our long history of generating greenhouse gases, which dates back to the beginning of the Industrial Revolution — creating emissions in both the US and the UK in the eighteen and nineteenth centuries.
+This is due to our long history of generating greenhouse gases, which dates back to the beginning of the Industrial Revolution, creating emissions in both the US and the UK in the eighteenth and nineteenth centuries.

-A study conducted by Oxfam found that European and North American countries currently consume more, and have higher emissions per person, on average compared to people in China or India who have larger populations.
+A study conducted by Oxfam found that European and North American countries currently consume more and have higher emissions per person, on average, compared to people in China or India, which have larger populations.

-Politicians in the UK have known about climate change and its consequences for years — with some still refusing to acknowledge this.
+Politicians in the UK have known about climate change and its consequences for years, but some are still refusing to acknowledge this.
 However, the UK government has put certain measures in place to tackle climate change.

 The Climate Change Act 2008